-In order to limit IT risks, the bank has defined standards for IT infrastructure, business continuity and information security.
+The bank has defined detailed guidelines and standards to ensure the confidentiality, availability and integrity of all information and information-processing IT systems requiring protection.
 Regular controls of information security and business continuity are part of existing processes and procedures.
-The bank carries out a classification of the information assets and conduct an annual risk assessment on the critical information assets.
-The business continuity framework implemented in the bank ensures that these risks are understood by all members of the staff.
-Critical processes are identified and resources are allocated to restore operations, in line with the prioritisation of processes.
-The bank has implemented broad Information Security Awareness program in order to increase the employees' preparedness, readiness and informed decision making in topics like phishing, social engineering, hacking, blackmailing, viruses, other attack technics and vectors along with applied countermeasures.
-The main goal of the Information Security strategy is aligned with the business strategy of the bank and strongly supported by the Management.
+ProCredit Bank carries out a classification of its information assets and conducts a risk assessment on its critical information assets each year.
+The business continuity framework ensures that these risks are understood by all members of staff, that critical processes are identified and that resources are allocated to restore operations, in line with the prioritisation of processes.